cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_report.md

 **Score**: 5/10

-> *The scene is recognizable as an interior dining/living area with plausible geometry and lighting, but there are clear artifacts: a large black void region suggesting missing data or occlusion, depth/perspective inconsistencies near the window area, and overall blur/texture mismatches that reduce realism.
-Minor geometry appears intact, but texture stability and multi-surface coherence are compromised.*
+> *The render shows a largely plausible room layout, but significant geometric and texture inconsistencies degrade realism.
+A large left-side void suggests missing geometry, depth cues are inconsistent near windows, and textures exhibit blur and inconsistency, reducing overall fidelity to a real scene.*

 **Detected Issues**:
+- ⚠️ **Curved Or Warped Walls**: Large black void on the left where wall geometry appears missing or severely occluded, leading to impossible continuation of geometry.
+- ⚠️ **Misaligned Edges**: Window frames and curtains show subtle misalignment with surrounding surfaces; edges do not perfectly align with floor/ceiling geometry.
-- ⚠️ **Depth Or Perspective Errors**: Notable black void on the left side and some perspective/edge inconsistencies near the window area suggesting missing data or misalignment in the reconstruction.
+- ⚠️ **Depth Or Perspective Errors**: Depth cues are inconsistent near the window area; some planes appear stretched or foreshortened oddly, suggesting depth errors.
-- 🎨 **Over Blur**: Overall soft focus and motion-like blur, especially across the table surface and edges.
+- 🎨 **Floating Artifacts**: Unanchored texture patches near the left wall and ceiling regions; surfaces look like they float or smear away from geometry.
+- 🎨 **Over Blur**: Excessive blur on large flat surfaces (table, floor) reducing fine texture fidelity.
-- 🎨 **Texture Inconsistency**: Inconsistent material reproduction (very dark void area and uneven reflections on the table/floor) indicating texture/material mismatches.
+- 🎨 **Texture Inconsistency**: Inconsistent texture sharpness across surfaces (curtains vs. upholstery vs. floor) suggesting uneven mip/denoise or rendering bands.

 ### View 2 (30°)